javinoram/VqePy/README.md

 # Tesis project
-Project to get the degree of computer science.
+Project to get a degree in computer science.

 The main idea is use variational quantum algorithms the study condensed matter's models, the fields of interest are the following.
-1. Spin systems
+1. Molecular hamiltonian
-2. 2D materials
+2. Spin hamiltonian
-3. Molecules
+3. Fermi-Hubbard hamiltonian

 This project didnt want to be another quantum library.
-This one should be see as a high level implementation to study systems with a fixed route to be executed, so, the user only need to give a parameter's file and no programming is needed.
+This one should be see as a high level implementation to study systems with a fixed route to be executed, so, the user only need to give a parameter's file and just the minimun programming is needed.

 # Libraries
+All the code is done using as the base the pennylane library.
-1. pennylane
+1. numpy
-2. numpy
+2. scipy
-3. scipy
+3. pennylane
 4. matplotlib
 5. pennylane-qiskit
+6. qiskit_ibm_provider
+7. openfermionpyscf
+8. pyyaml

 # Requirements
 It's recommended create a virtual enviroment and install all the libraries indicated in the requiremets.txt.